rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### gripper_action_example.py

-This is an example code to open/close the gripper.
+This is an example to open/close the gripper.

 Run a node with command: